Searching for the best thing to do in Penang? Even if you have been here multiple times, there’s always something new to see and do in vibrant Penang!

 It is busiest before and during Deepavali and Thaipusam!

-Expect to find sarees to fit any budget with costume or gold jewelry shops to help you complete the look.
+Expect to find sarees to fit any budget with costume or gold jewellery shops to help you complete the look.

 21. Peek Into The 200-Year-Old Sri Mahamariamman Temple